 Dhaka is the capital of Bangladesh and the biggest city, as well.
-With a rich history, there are many heritage sites in and around Dhaka.
-If you want to taste ancient Dhaka, you need to go to Old Dhaka.
+With a rich history, there are many heritage sites in and around the city.
+If you want to taste ancient Dhaka, you need to go to Old part of the city.
 There you will get the tastiest Mughal food, cheapest shopping and a lot of things to see.
 There are several festivals throughout the year.
 Among them, two Eids, Durga Puja, and Pohela Boishakh are the most prominent.

 Helpful Information